Put Down the Chalk and Retire: Life Lessons after Leaving the Classroom

 After the deep digging, make detailed plans.
 “Create a personal and energizing retirement vision,” Dack says.
 Ideally, start building that vision at least five years prior to retirement.
 “But you have to build it in a detailed way,” Dack cautions.
 Let’s say you love cycling and you want to bicycle across France.
 You need to research pathways, roadways, weather, gear, pricing, training schedules.
 “Approach creating an energizing vision based on your core needs, understanding self, possibility thinking, and also based on research.”

 More recently, Barnes Amoroso—who has always enjoyed drama—joined a theatre group.
 “It’s just fabulous,” she chimes.
-She even volunteered as a stage manager (“Not my strong point, but I learned,”), wrote a play, and currently chairs a play-development group.
-“Some people do ceramics or quilting, and I discovered I love writing scripts and working behind the scenes.”
+She currently chairs a play-development group, and even wrote a play and volunteered as a stage manager (“Not my strong point,” she adds, “but I learned.”)

 Staying socially connected is absolutely critical.
 “In retirement there is time to deepen connections and relationships,” Dack says.
 Attend to quality time with loved ones, friends, adult children, siblings, grandchildren.
 “Because when challenges come—which they will—you won’t feel alone.”